ckeditor/ckeditor5/docs/tutorials/widgets/implementing-an-inline-widget.md

 ## Before you start

-This guide assumes that you are familiar with the widgets concept introduced in the {@link tutorials/widgets/implementing-a-block-widget Implementing a block widget} tutorial.
+This guide assumes that you are familiar with the widgets concept introduced in the {@link tutorials/widgets/implementing-a-block-widget Implementing a block widget} tutorial, especially the {@link tutorials/widgets/implementing-a-block-widget#lets-start Let's start} and {@link tutorials/widgets/implementing-a-block-widget#plugin-structure Plugin structure} sections.
 The tutorial will also reference various concepts from the {@link framework/architecture/intro CKEditor&nbsp;5 architecture}.

 ## Bootstrapping the project

-The overall project structure will be similar to one described in {@link tutorials/widgets/implementing-a-block-widget#lets-start Let's start} and {@link tutorials/widgets/implementing-a-block-widget#plugin-structure Plugin structure} sections of the "Implementing a block widget" tutorial.

 The easiest way to set up your project is to grab the starter files from the [GitHub repository for this tutorial](https://github.com/ckeditor/ckeditor5-tutorials-examples/tree/main/inline-widget/starter-files).
 We gathered all the necessary dependencies there, including some CKEditor 5 packages and other files needed to start the editor.